pallets/itsdangerous/docs/index.rst

 but they can not modify the contents unless they also have your secret key.
 So if you keep the key secret and complex, you will be fine.

-Internally it uses HMAC and SHA1 for signing and bases the implementation on the `Django signing module
+Internally itsdangerous uses HMAC and SHA1 for signing and bases the implementation on the `Django signing module
 <https://docs.djangoproject.com/en/dev/topics/signing/>`_.
 The library is
 BSD licensed and written by Armin Ronacher though most of the copyright for the design and implementation goes to Simon Willison and the other